scaleway/terraform-provider-scaleway/docs/data-sources/domain_record.md

 ## Arguments reference

-This section lists the arguments that can be provided to the `scaleway_domain_record` data source:
+This section lists the arguments that you can provide to the `scaleway_domain_record` data source to filter and retrieve the desired record:

 - `dns_zone` - (Optional) The DNS zone (domain) to which the record belongs.
 This is a required field in both examples above but is optional in the context of defining the data source.